Shiny-Gyrodos/Alphabet-Soup-Sort/README.md

-This is a work-in-progres string sorting algorithm.
+This is a work-in-progress string sorting algorithm.

 Words are divided into characters, which are then assigned a value based on the character it is (e. a = 0, h = 8).
 All the character values are then added up to represent the word value, then the word is sorted based on it's value, with lower values being on the